 We say that because too much cardio may age you faster since it boosts your cortisol levels—the primary stress hormone in your body.

 Not only that but if not done correctly and in short intervals, extensive cardio puts extra wear and tear on the muscles.
 And lean muscle tissue is what we want for increasing metabolism.

-It’s always good to have a foundation of regular exercise, however.
+If you want to know how to raise metabolism after 50 it’s good to start off with a foundation of regular exercise.
 Keep moving and maintain the body’s metabolism through walking, swimming, cycling, playing tennis, dancing, jogging, and water aerobics.

 Don’t forget strength training as well but we’ll come to that next.